thi-nguy/matcha/Conventional_Commit_BranchName.md

 ## Examples:

-`feature/front/sign_up: add email verification` `docs/REAMDE: add notes on how to buil docker`
+`feature/front/sign_up: add email verification` `docs/README: add notes on how to build docker`

-in which, `feature/front/sign_up` and `docs/REAMDE` are branches' names.
+in which, `feature/front/sign_up` and `docs/README` are branches' names.